-Blackhawks down in helicopter crash near Utah ski resort
+Blackhawks involved in helicopter crash near Utah ski resort

+Blackhawk helicopters involved in crash near Utah ski resort

+‘The crews assume some level of risk.
+Every time you go fly a helicopter, there’s a little bit of danger involved.
+I’m just happy everyone is OK’

 A Blackhawk helicopter crashed and another was damaged after an accident during a National Guard training exercise in Utah.